Photo by Alex Patterson

 Photo by Marco Tulio Valencia

-Which is why the current attitude seems to be: Just choose your poison, if it doesn't work, take more.
+Which is why the current attitude seems to be: Just choose your poison, and if it doesn't work, take more.
 Eventually something will happen.
-It could be good, it could be very, very bad.
-Just don't for one second believe that Rico, AJ, Taz or whatever stupid name your dealer goes by is actually your mate, or that they give a flying fuck about you or your vital organs.
-They think you’re a chump and they’re laughing at you for calling it "food" as soon as the car door's shut.
+It could be good, or it could be very, very bad.
+Just don't believe for one second that Rico, AJ, Taz, or whatever stupid name your dealer goes by is actually your friend, or that he gives a flying fuck about you or your vital organs.
+He thinks you’re a chump and is probably laughing at you as soon as the car door's shut.

 You’re going home.
-Home to Walthamstow.
+Home to whatever ramshackle is proudly yours.
 You're not in Ibiza.
-Not everybody is living for the party, this isn't one nation, there isn't one drug and there's certainly not one beat.
-Britain is a claustrophobic, hateful country where having a good time can often be treated as an act of disrespect.
+Not everyone is living for the party.
+This isn't one nation, there isn't one drug, and there's certainly not one wavelength.
+In this day and age, having a good time can often be treated as an act of disrespect.
 There is no reason for you to believe that your fellow passengers (or your cab driver, for that matter) are in solidarity with your night out.
-They have jobs, children, spouses, lives to live – and let's face it, if you're going out raving with any regularity, you probably don't.
-This is not a bad thing at all but rubbing your lack of life experience in their faces isn't gonna go down too well.
-Save it for San Antonio.
+They have jobs, children, spouses, lives to live—and let's face it, if you're raving with any regularity, you probably don't.
+That's not a bad thing per se, but it most certainly is when you put it on display.

-You don't have to swing on the tube rails and you don't have to run up to people asking them stupid questions.
-You're not Australian.
-If someone broke these rules while you were on your way to a long, lonely night shift, or home to look after your poorly child, you'd probably think they were a cunt.
-So don't.
+You don't have to swing on rails or ledges, and there's almost never any reason to shoot the shit with strangers.
+If someone broke these rules while you were on your way to a long, lonely night shift, or home to look after your sickly child, you'd probably think they were a cunt.

 Photo by Kieran Cudlip

 Unless you're Prince, they're just something you have to deal with.
 Stay calm, breathe normally, and don't play tough guy when they go through your belongings.